-More than 50 years later, after posts as Assistant Lecturer at Cambridge, Lecturer in Glasgow, and finally head of the Genetics Department at the John Innes Centre and Professor at the University of East Anglia, Norwich (now Emeritus), he is still as interested in the same microbe – Streptomyces coelicolor – as on day one of his PhD studies.
-However, much water has flowed under the bridge.
+More than 50 years later, after posts as Assistant Lecturer at Cambridge, Lecturer in Glasgow, and finally Head of the Genetics Department at the John Innes Centre and Professor at the University of East Anglia, Norwich (now Emeritus), he is still as interested in the same microbe – Streptomyces coelicolor – as on day one of his PhD studies.
 Through the efforts of many scientists, this organism became, genetically, the model for the actinomycetes, with versatile in vivo and in vitro genetics.

 David’s interest in antibiotics was kindled by studying the genetics of actinorhodin, the blue polyketide antibiotic pigment that gives S. coelicolor its name.
 After the complete gene cluster was cloned, segments of it were used to produce the first hybrid antibiotics by inter-species cloning.
 This was a catalyst for the development of the field of ‘combinatorial biosynthesis of unnatural natural products’.
-He was involved in this field as a visiting fellow at Kosan Biosciences Inc, in Hayward, California.
-Meanwhile he coordinated the project to sequence the large (8.7 Mb) linear chromosome of S. coelicolor.
+He was involved in this field as a visiting fellow at Kosan Biosciences, Inc., in Hayward, CA, US.
+Meanwhile, he coordinated the project to sequence the large (8.7 Mb) linear chromosome of S. coelicolor.
 The sequence most notably revealed more than 20 gene clusters for interesting antibiotics and other specialised metabolites that are not expressed under typical screening conditions.
 He received a knighthood for his work in 1994.

 T. Hugh Pennington